supertask/smap-coding-challenge/REPORT.md

 NUM_OF_CONSUMPTIONS = 10000
 ```

 You might have to decrease `RELATIVE_TOLERANCE = 1e-8`.
-If you didn't, it causes an error at codes like bellow.
+If you didn't, it causes an assertation error at codes like bellow.

 ```
 self.assertTrue(math.isclose(Decimal(row[1]), testing_row['day_total'], rel_tol=self.RELATIVE_TOLERANCE) )